haelmj/fest-workshop-express/README.md

 # Getting Started with this Repo

-This is a demo on how to proxy requests through an Nginx server.
+This is a demo on how to proxy requests through an express server.
 This demo was delivered during the CBF fest as part of a technical workshop on "Securing Secret Keys in Frontend Applications"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).